Distributionally Robust Wireless Semantic Communication with Large AI Models

-We train the full SemCom pipeline end-to-end using the proposed \Cref{alg:wasecom}, with an Adam optimizer, a batch size of 128, and 50 epochs.
-The outer loop optimizes the channel encoder and decoder under channel perturbations simulated via differentiable AWGN or Rayleigh fading, with a Wasserstein ball radius $\mu = 0.1$.
-The inner loop trains the semantic encoder and decoder to withstand semantic shifts using FGSM with different $\ell_\infty$-norm perturbation strength $\epsilon$.
-Dual variables ($\lambda, \gamma, \epsilon$) are initialized at 1.0.
-All components, including the perturbation and channel layers, are differentiable, enabling robust gradient-based learning.
+\blue{ We train the \OurAlg pipeline end-to-end using Algorithm~\ref{alg:wasecom} with the Adam optimizer~\cite{Kingma2014AdamAM}, batch size of 128, and 100 training epochs.
+The outer loop optimizes the channel encoder and decoder under worst-case channel perturbations within Wasserstein ball $\mathcal{B}_p(\hat{\mathcal{Z}}_n, \mu)$ with radius $\mu = 0.01$, simulated via differentiable AWGN or Rayleigh fading models.
+The inner loop enhances robustness against semantic distributional shifts within $\mathcal{B}_p(\hat{\mathcal{P}}_n, \rho)$ semantic radius $\rho = 0.05$ using FGSM adversarial perturbations.
+Dual variables $\lambda$ and $\gamma$ are initialized to 1.0 and updated automatically via gradient descent with learning rate $5 \times 10^{-3}$.
+The log-sum-exp smoothing parameter is set to $\epsilon = 0.1$ for all experiments.
+All components are differentiable, which enables end-to-end gradient-based optimization.
+Gradient clipping with maximum norm 1.0 is applied to ensure training stability.}

 Experiments are conducted using Python 3.10, PyTorch 2.1.0, and CUDA 12.1 on an Intel® Xeon® W-3335 server with 512GB RAM and NVIDIA RTX 4090 GPUs.